History of Coimbatore: Early and medieval history

 The Perur Pateeswarar Temple was built by Karikala Chola in the 2nd century CE.

 The region was called Kongunadu ruled by semi-independent chieftains who owed nominal allegiance to the Chera kingdom and Kongu kings.
 Large quantities of Roman coins and other artifacts discovered in the region attest to the presence of Roman traders.
 The Coimbatore region is in the middle of the "Roman trail" that extended from Muziris to Arikamedu.
 At the end of the Sangam period, the region became a part of the Western Ganga kingdom.

-The Medieval Cholas conquered the region in the 9th century CE.
+During the 7th and 8th centuries, the Pandyas made repeated incursions into the Kongu region, while the Pallavas also became involved in the political affairs of Kongu.
+Arokiaswami notes that the Pallavas supported the Kongu rulers and intervened in the Kongu–Pandya conflict.The Medieval Cholas conquered the region in the 9th century CE.
 They constructed a highway called "Rajakesari Peruvazhi".
 During the 9th century CE, Coimbatore was ruled by Irula chief Kovan or Covan during whose reign the city of Coimbatore was constructed, allegedly at the behest of a Chera king who accompanied Sundarar on a pilgrimage to the Patteswarar Temple, Perur.
 Following the decline of the Cholas, Coimbatore was ruled for brief periods by the Pandyas.